 While seminars and conferences are great at providing information and motivating teachers, they are not a sustained and systematic approach to improving teaching practice.
 Best practices indicate that successful teacher professional development programs contain these elements:

-- Small Steps – Learning is incremental.
-It takes time to change practice and to be lasting it must become a part of the teacher’s routine.
+- Small steps.
+Learning is incremental.
+It takes time to change a practice, and to be lasting it must become a part of the teacher’s routine.
 Professional development for teachers that allows them to practice, in small steps, supports this idea.

-- Support and Accountability – Change in teaching practice is challenging and requires both support and accountability.
-Developing a community approach provide teachers the opportunity to develop personal action plans, report back to the group what happened as a result of implementing those plans, reflect and receive feedback (support) from colleagues who are working on the same changes in practice.
+- Support and accountability.
+Change in teaching practice is challenging and requires both support and accountability.
+Developing a community approach provides teachers the opportunity to develop personal action plans, report back to the group on what happened as a result of implementing those plans, and reflect and receive feedback from colleagues who are working on the same changes in their practice.

 To create a strategic teacher professional development program, ask yourself these seven questions: